Mayday (Taiwanese band): Politics

 In 2019, the protests in Hong Kong drew global attention, including in Taiwan.
-In June 2019, Stone Shi Chin-hang replied to netizens' comments related to the protests on his Facebook page, and his response triggered many hostile reports to Facebook from pro-China netizens.
-These reports prompted Facebook to shut down the page.
+In June 2019, Stone Shi Chin-hang replied to a Hong Kong netizen's comment related to the protests on his Facebook page, expressing unwavering support.
+His response triggered malicious reports to Facebook from Chinese netizens.
+The flood of reports resulted in the temporary disabling of his Facebook page.